dazelpro/portofolio/README.md

-# Portofolio Sample
+# Portofolio Template
-Test hosting github.io
+If you want to use this template.
+Please include the author link. <dazelpro.com>

 ## Live Preview
 https://dazelpro.github.io/portofolio/